Health-Care Administration — B.S.

 Karla Lavin Williams

 The Health-Care Administration Program leading to the Bachelor of Science degree contains a distinctive online curriculum designed to prepare individuals to serve in entry- and mid-level administration in a variety of health-care environments.
-Such environments include assisted living and skilled nursing facilities; rehabilitation centers; private, public, and proprietary clinics; and medical centers.
+Such environments include assisted living and skilled nursing facilities; rehabilitation centers; private, public, and proprietary clinics; and medical centers and hospitals.
 The program's online curriculum provides a flexible and dynamic environment for students seeking to balance full-time employment, family life, and higher education.
 Courses emphasize LLU's values-based approach to health care.

 Upon completion of this program, the gradate should be able to: